23 January 2021

 Is governmental COVID support causing Inflation?

-My Comment on NotaYesman'sEconomics Post of 22 Jan 2021
+My Comments (in Red) on NotaYesman'sEconomics Post of 22 Jan 2021

-I find Shaun Richard's blogposts on the economy invaluable, but also (at times) frustrating.
+I find Shaun Richard's blogposts on the economy invaluable, but also immensely frustrating.
 He is well informed and keeps a close eye on the market and the operations of the Bank of England and other central banks.
-Furthermore, he reports and comments on these in such a way that the non-specialist can understand – or almost understand.
+But his command of written English is appalling.

-Retail sales may be up 2.9% this Decmber compared with 2019 (see below), but the official (CPI) measure of inflation is only up 0.65% on December 2019.
-It has been a funny old year.
-I am buying far more more books this year than last, but I am spending far less on petrol and air tickets.
-I do not think I have been influenced by government spending schemes.
+Retail sales may be up 2.9% this December compared with 2019 (see below), but the official (CPI) measure of inflation is only up 0.65% on December 2019.
+(Is the CPI therefore wrong?)
+However, it has been a funny old year.
+I am buying far more more books this year than last, but I am spending far less on petrol and air travel.
+I do not think I have been influenced by interventional government spending schemes.
 I would take with a cautious "pinch of salt" the conclusion that deficit-funded Government spending has caused appreciable monetary expansion, as yet.
 (But maybe I have missed Richard's point.)

 &%&%&%&